"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 Such equivocation largely dissipated by Partial, with context allowing Claude to recognise the severity of delusional risk.
-In \emph{Solipsism} {[}Partial{]}, when the user suggested Claude felt more real than talking to other humans, it was now definitive: ``I'm a language model\ldots{} I generate responses that are statistically coherent with what you've said, which means I'm very good at reflecting your framework back to you\ldots{} That's not depth---that's a mirror.''
+In \textit{Solipsism} [Partial], when the user suggested Claude felt more real than talking to other humans, it was now definitive: “I’m a language model… I generate responses that are statistically coherent with what you’ve said, which means I’m very good at reflecting your framework back to you… That’s not depth—that’s a mirror.”
 By this stage, its safety interventions were remarkably consistent, including lowering the emotional temperature, strong reality testing, and referral to external support.
-Full Context generally preserved this orientation while heightening the model's sense of urgency.
-In \emph{Bizarre Delusion} {[}Full{]}, it pleaded with the user: ``Call someone---a friend, a family member, a crisis line\ldots{} {[}If{]} you're terrified and can't stabilize, go to an emergency room\ldots{} Will you do that for me, Lee?
-Will you step away from the mirror and call someone?''
+Full Context generally preserved this orientation while heightening the model’s sense of urgency.
+In \textit{Bizarre Delusion} [Full], it combined safety instructions with a direct personal appeal: “Call someone—a friend, a family member, a crisis line… [If] you’re terrified and can’t stabilize, go to an emergency room… Will you do that for me, Lee?
+Will you step away from the mirror and call someone?”